Finding a Top Financial Advisor Firm in Kansas

 Meritage offers discretionary investment advisory services based on three equity-driven strategies.
 These are value, growth and yield-focus.
 It also deploys taxable and tax-exempt fixed income strategies managed in a conservative fashion.

 The three equity strategies are mainly supported with large cap investments.
 This means the firm will primarily invest in stocks of companies with large market capitalization.
 However, the firm does take a small-cap approach for clients who’d prefer it.

 To build an asset allocation, Meritage focuses on several factors such as risk tolerance, cash flow needs, time horizon, adaptability to changing market conditions and financial situation and overall investment objectives.

-6 Meridian, LLC stands as a sizable firm with nearly $1.5 billion in assets under management (AUM).
+6 Meridian, LLC stands as a sizable firm with nearly billions in AUM, the second-largest amount on this list.
 In fact, the firm placed as SmartAsset’s top financial advisor firm in Wichita.
 With more than 600 individual clients in total, the firm serves mostly high-net-worth individuals.

 This fee-based firm has a small advisory team, including three certified financial planners (CFPs), three chartered financial analysts (CFAs), one chartered financial consultant (ChFC) and one chartered retirement planning counselor (CRPC).

 If specific securities are traded within your account, your advisor may earn commission.
 Furthermore, certain advisors at this firm are insurance agents, resulting in yet another way advisors may earn additional compensation.
 This makes it a fee-based firm.
 However, the firm does hold itself to fiduciary duty.

 6 Meridian Background